NewsAppsUMD/recipe-dataset/tutorial.md

   }
 ```

-Close the terminal running your Datasette server, then restart it with the following command to apply the updated metadata and relaunch the server:
+Shut down your Datasette server, then restart it with the following command to apply the updated metadata and relaunch the server:

 ```
 datasette 5k-recipes.db --metadata metadata.json